Natural history of New Zealand: New Zealand's shallow seas (Oligocene 33.9 to 23 Ma)

 From the early Oligocene, at maximum submersion of the Zealandia landmass, almost all New Zealand's rocks are marine.
 Oligocene terrestrial sediments are few, scattered, and not well-dated.

 It has been suggested that at some point, Zealandia was entirely underwater, and consequently all land biota would be descended from later immigrants.

-Molecular estimates of divergence times between 248 extant New Zealand lineages and their closest relatives elsewhere follow approximately a smooth exponential over the last 50 million years or more.
+However, molecular estimates of divergence times between 248 extant New Zealand lineages and their closest relatives elsewhere follow approximately a smooth exponential over the last 50 million years or more.
 Some 74 of these lineages appear to have survived the Oligocene in New Zealand.
-There is no evidence for a deficit of pre-Oligocene lineages, nor an excess of lineages arriving just afterwards.
+There is no evidence for a deficit of pre-Oligocene lineages, nor an excess of lineages arriving just afterward.
 This strongly suggests that New Zealand was never submerged completely.
 Although there is no obvious peak of lineage extinction in the Oligocene, the limited diversity of mitochondrial DNA in kiwis, moas, and New Zealand wrens indicate that all three lineages underwent a genetic bottleneck (small effective populations) roughly coinciding with the maximum submersion; New Zealand at this time probably consisted of low-lying islands with a limited diversity of habitats.

 Significant uplift occurred by the mid-Oligocene (~32–29 Ma) in the modern Canterbury Basin, where palaeochannels eroded through the early Oligocene Amuri Limestone lead eastwards to the present Bounty Trough.

-The North and South island have been separate for most of the last 30 million years allowing for the development of separate sub species.
+The North and South island have been separate for most of the last 30 million years, allowing for the development of separate subspecies.